sematext/docs/docs/experience/browser-memory.md

 />

 ## Supported Browsers
 At the moment, the only web browser that supports memory usage measurements is Chrome.
-The memory usage measurement feature was under Chrome Origin Trials until [13th January 2021](https://web.dev/origin-trials/) and will be available to all users starting with [Chrome 89](https://www.chromestatus.com/feature/5685965186138112).
+The memory usage measurement feature was under Chrome Origin Trials until [13th January 2021](https://web.dev/origin-trials/) and is available to all users starting with [Chrome 89](https://www.chromestatus.com/feature/5685965186138112).